Homogenized description of defect modes in periodic structures with localized defects: The bootstrap: proof of Corollary

 where $R_Q^{(0)}$ is skew-symmetric: $R_Q^{(0)}(x,y)=-R_Q^{(0)}(y,x)$; and $R_Q^{(0)},R_Q^{(1)}$ are bounded:

 where $C$ is a constant, uniform with respect to $\lambda\kappa$. \end{Lemma} In order to ease the reading, we postpone the proof of this result to the end of this section, and carry on with the proof of Corollary~\ref{cor:Elambdaprecise-per}.
+By Lemma~\ref{lem:conj}, and since $u_{b_*}(x;0)$ is uniformly bounded (see Lemma~\ref{lem:estimates}), one has the low-order estimate